Notre Dame School of De Pere participates in the National School Lunch Program ensuring healthy meal options are offered daily.

 Q. When must my child select his lunch option?

 A. When the teachers take attendance at the start of the school day, a lunch count will be taken.
 If a child did not bring a cold lunch, they must indicate they are taking hot lunch.
-This is required to ensure an adequate count is given to the West De Pere School District by 9:00AM.

 Q. How can I find out the balance of my child’s account and purchase history?